 Dave has been a Newland Parish Councillor for 35 years.
 David is an active member of Redbrook Together, believing that communities can best help themselves by creating community energy.
 Working as a homelessness officer, he sees first hand how we are failing the most vulnerable in our society.
 ‘I passionately believe that everyone has a right to equality of opportunity in employment; education; housing and health care.’

-We also have nine Parish and Town Councillors working to make a differece in the Forest:
+We also have eleven Parish and Town Councillors working to make a difference in the Forest:

 We have a team of volunteer officers and committee members who run the local party and co-ordinate our activities.